 This is the church where one can listen to a nice ten-minute motivational teaching or the reading of a prayer and expect an apology from the pastor if he doesn’t end the service on time.
 It is a church that sends people back into a hostile world with no conquering spiritual impartation.

-This is the church that acknowledges everyone’s birthdays and anniversaries during service times on Sunday morning, repents if they forgot one but can’t hear the voice of the Holy Spirit.
-They put more importance on Homecoming, fish fry’s, bake sales, and chicken dinners than they do on “what saith the Spirit of the Lord?”
+This is the church that acknowledges everyone’s birthdays and anniversaries during service times on Sunday morning, repents if they forget one, but can’t hear the voice of the Holy Spirit.
+They put more importance on homecoming, fish fries, bake sales, and chicken dinners than they do on "What says the Spirit of the Lord?"

 ALL SHOW, NO POWER

-It is full of programs run by businessmen, Type A personalities, controlling Jezebels and entertained by the occasional Sunday morning or Christmas Cantatas.
+It is full of programs run by businessmen with Type A personalities, controlling Jezebels, and occasional Sunday morning or Christmas cantatas.
 It is a place where one can comfortably fulfill their sense of religious obligations.
-It has a caretaker mentality with a don’t-rock-the-boat mindset.
-It is cold, quiet and formal where the pastor has been selected by a pulpit committee based on his religious education, affiliation or degree.
-Whose office walls are filled with plaques of men’s recognition confirming that they had made the right choice.
+It has a caretaker mentality with a don't rock the boat mindset.
+It is cold, quiet, and formal, and the pastor has been selected by a pulpit committee based on his religious education, affiliation, or degree.
+Whose office walls are filled with plaques of men’s recognition, confirming that they had made the right choice.

-This is the church where you can have two lives, a religious one, and a secular one.
-This is the bless-me-only, but don't ask me to change, become involved, grow, mature, advance, pursue, increase or do anything church.
+This is the church where you can have two lives: a religious one, and a secular one.
+This is the bless-me-only, but don't ask me to change, become involved, grow, mature, advance, pursue, increase, or do anything for the church.
 It is full of people who have spiritual sounding religious sayings that will flatter you with smooth words to your face and stab you in the back when you leave.

-After reading this short discourse on the religious church, you probably feel the same way that I do when I read it, yuck.
+After reading this short discourse on the religious church, you probably feel the same way that I do after reading it: yuck.
 If so, then we have exposed the essence of the religious spirit.
-If your response, however, is anger at me for writing this then I can only ask that you examine your heart before reading any further because the apostolic anointing will challenge the durability of religious comfort zones, including yours.
+If your response, however, is anger at me for writing this, then I can only ask that you examine your heart before reading any further because the apostolic anointing will challenge the durability of religious comfort zones, including yours.
 Yet I am convinced that most who read this are hungry for more of God and want their lives to count for something.
 Now let’s turn away from religious bondage and enter the truly exciting world of apostolic ministry.

-Religious opposition is real and you can expect them to release fear at you.
-To overcome fear you must get the knowledge of apostolic ministry into your head and the spirit of the new apostolic revolution into your spirit.
+Religious opposition is real, and you can expect them to release fear at you.
+To overcome fear, you must get the knowledge of apostolic ministry into your head and the spirit of the new apostolic revolution into your spirit.
 Apostolic people are pioneers.
-Plow on through and join the cause and when you are opposed, rejoice.
-Jesus said “Blessed are you when men shall revile you and persecute you and shall say all manner of evil against you falsely for my sake.
-Rejoice and be exceeding glad: for great is your reward in heaven: for so persecuted they the prophets which were before you” (Matthew 5:11-12).
+Plow on through and join the cause, and when you are opposed, rejoice.
+Jesus said, "Blessed are you when men shall revile you and persecute you and shall say all manner of evil against you falsely for my sake.
+Rejoice and be exceedingly glad; for great is your reward in heaven; for so persecuted they the prophets who were before you" (Matthew 5:11–12).